muulinha/muulinha/README.md

 ### Hi there 👋

-# 🤝 About Me:
-🔭 Hi, My name is Lucas and I'm a full-stack web developer seeking for a career shift.
+🔭 My name is Lucas and I'm a full-stack web developer seeking for a career shift.
 My educational background includes a Bachelor's degree in Mechanical Engineering.
 Furthermore, I've recently completed a full-stack development boot camp at the University of Sydney, which has enabled me to acquire proficiencies in an array of areas such as:

 - JavaScript
 - CSS